Connect Power BI

 - Select the Amazon Athena ODBC Driver and click Finish

-- Configure the connection with these settings:
+- Configure the connection using the settings detailed below

 Setting | Value |